 Because the flowers are fairly lightweight, you can use old BBQ skewers as stems.
 I glue ballpoint pen caps onto the backs of the dishes and insert the stems that way.

 The flower vases (above) are used to represent the flower stamens.
 A bit of glass marker and paint completes the look.
 I use Craftsmart ® Paint Pens.

 Everything is held together with GE II Silicone Sealant (waterproof, clear, made for gutters and flashing).

-For more details see How to Make Pickle Dish Garden Flowers and, if you want to make full-size ones (who doesn’t), see How to Make Glass Garden Art Flowers (and drill through glass).
+If you want to make full-size ones (and who doesn’t?), see How to Make Glass Garden Art Flowers (and drill through glass).

 ~Melissa the Empress of Dirt ♛